Foodie Events & Workshops Trail

 Apple and Grape Festival, Stanthorpe

 There’s two years of goodness to share at the 10-day biennial Apple and Grape Festival held every second year to celebrate the produce harvest across the Granite Belt.
 This region is also where most of Queensland’s apples are grown!
 Festival action is centred on Werona Park in the heart of Stanthorpe, with a parade down the main street.
-Expect foot stomping fun with public grape stomping after ...
+Expect foot stomping fun with public grape crushing after ...
 Learn more

 Hampton Festival